“Loss of worldlies and such,

 “Hold on, just let me check,” I slipped over to the car’s left rear door, taking pains to peer inside, if only because the whole rig was hanging at an acute angle.
 “Shit, somebody’s busted in!”

 The sagging sedan was caught between two flashing construction signs outside Wally Heider’s recording studio, from inside which it sounded as though Carlos Santana was loudly laying down something new.
-PG&E workmen standing impatiently nearby explained that the utility would be digging under this exact spot to install a new higher-capacity power line, and that, one way or another, the old Volvo had to go.
+PG&E workmen standing impatiently nearby explained that the utility would be digging under this exact spot to install a new higher-capacity power line in its vault, and that, one way or another, the old Volvo had to go.
 My more immediate, internal concern, however, was what appeared to be already gone.

 “So, what’s the damage,” asked a patrolman perched atop an S.F.P.D. three-wheeled motorcycle, while continuing to concentrate on his paperwork.

 “I don’t know, a gold pocket watch—my Uncle Early got it from my grandfather, inscribed and everything.
 Plus a cable knit sweater from Ireland, the leather jacket I got in Firenze, a whole backpack full of shirts and underwear, hard to tell what else yet,” I fretted, surveying the rear seat and floorboards.
 “How the hell did they get in here without breaking anything?!”

 “Probably slim-jimmed it,” said the officer, scribbling away without once looking up.
 He set his citation book atop the cycle’s fuel tank and whipped out his notepad.
 “Not pricey enough to smash and grab.
 Anything else?”

 “Slim what?
 Well, at least they didn’t get my cameras,” I reached around to find that the trunk lid had not been pried open too.
 “Got to have those, they’re about all I have left…”